kgateway-dev/kgateway/docs/content/guides/integrations/google_cloud/_index.md

 ```

 {{% notice note %}}
-Notice that you are allowing only port `8080` which is the port for gloo-edge http connection.
-For other scenarios, you might need to open `8443` and different protocols.
+Notice that you are allowing only port `8080` which is the port for gloo-edge http connections.
 {{% /notice %}}

 If you did not create custom network tags for your nodes, GKE automatically generates tags for you.
 You can look up these generated tags by running the following command: